BertyBasset/SynthCustomControls/README.md

     <BitmapImage x:Key="Icon_Triangle" UriSource="/KnobImages/Triangle.png" />
 </Window.Resources>
 ```
-*Note* The images must be somewhere within your project hierarchy, and the UriSource should be set to reflect that.
-A subfolder under the WPF project such as KnobImages above is ideal.
+*Note* The images must be somewhere within your project hierarchy, and the `UriSource` should be set to reflect that.
+A subfolder under the WPF project such as _/KnobImages_ above is ideal.
 Also ensure that the images are added to your project.
-Fore each image, set its _Build Action_ to _Resource_.
+For each image, set its _Build Action_ to _Resource_.

 ### FillBrush
 A `Brush` for filling in the body of the knob. `FillBrush` is of type `abstract class Brush` which means that it can be set to any `Brush` type that derives from this - these being `SolidBrush`, `LinearGradientBrush`, `RadialGradientBrush`, `ImageBrush`, `DrawingBrush`, `VisualBrush`, `TileBrush` and `BitmapCacheBrush` - we won't discuss the final 3.